 For your headline, it makes the most sense to use the exact same words so that a visitor knows that they have come to the right place.
 This is easily done with Facebook and Google.
-For Instagram, you’ll simply want to make sure your headline is directly related to whatever the text in the caption or overlaid on the image was.
+For Instagram, you’ll want to make sure your headline is directly related to whatever the text in the caption or overlaid on the image was.

-The second component of message matching is your call to action.
+The second component of message matching is your call-to-action.
 Whatever offer was in your ad—whether that is a discount, a chance to learn more, or some piece of content—it should be the primary offer that someone sees when they click through to your site.

-- Landing Pages: With a landing page, you have a unique URL that you can point point your ads.
+- Landing Pages: One is to create a unique landing page for each ad or set of ads you might be running.
+With a landing page, you have a unique URL that you can point point your ads.
 You’ll also have more room to write and tell a complex story that leads to an on-site submission.

-Next we'll talk about how to tie your campaigns to your ads with UTM codes.
+Next, we'll talk about how to tie your campaigns to your ads with UTM codes.